databricks/reference-apps/logs_analyzer/chapter1/spark.md

  [ApacheAccessLog.java](java8/src/main/java/com/databricks/apps/logs/ApacheAccessLog.java).

 The example code uses an Apache access log file since that's a well known and common log format.
-It would be easy to rewrite the parser for a different log format if needed.
+It would be easy to rewrite the parser for a different log format if you have data in another log format.

 The following statistics will be computed: